AlenaGM/marvel/README.md

 Project uses [Marvel Comics API].

-[Characters page] contains a range of cards with Marvel characters with possibility to select a specific character and see their detailed information and dedicated comics, as well as a random character section and a search form that leads to individual character's page.
+[Characters page] contains a range of cards with Marvel characters with possibility to select a specific one and see their detailed information and dedicated comics, as well as a random character section and a search form that leads to individual character's page.

-[Comics page] represents a collection of Marvel Comics and links to single comic pages.
+[Comics page] represents a collection of Marvel comics with links to single comic pages.

 <br><br>
 <img width="45%" alt="HomePage" src="../main/screenshots/captureweb.jpeg">